krestfield/docs/certdog/install_troubleshooting.md

 2. Run: ``start-certdog-service.ps1`` and enter the master password when prompted
 3. Run ``configure-adcs-service.ps1``

-Then locate and start the following services in the services snapin:
+Then locate and start the following services in the services snapin (if not running):

 * Krestfield Certdog Service